 Bluescope needed to improve comfort and visibility, and the project needed to be done quickly to minimize impact on comfort and productivity.

-Big Ass Solutions offers a range of mounting options that allow the fans to be hung from numerous types of supports.
+Big Ass Fans offers a range of mounting options that allow the fans to be hung from numerous types of supports.
 In Bluescope’s case, the fans were mounted directly to the bar joists that span the length of the building, allowing plenty of room for the crane to pass underneath.

-Big Ass Solutions’ in-house engineers made sure the fans were sized correctly, as well – smaller fans might not have provided facility-wide airflow, while larger fans might not have operated at peak efficiency due to being closer to the ceiling than normal.
+Big Ass Fans’ in-house engineers made sure the fans were sized correctly, as well – smaller fans might not have provided facility-wide airflow, while larger fans might not have operated at peak efficiency due to being closer to the ceiling than normal.

 “The fans work.
 Employees and visitors all say they make a huge difference,” Volk said.
 “They give people the feeling it’s much cooler during the long summer months.”